CodeTheCity/Team_Yodo/README.md

 ## Overview

 This project involves monitoring water and beach conditions using various data sources and machine learning models.
+We are developing an app that detects whether people are drowning in open water.

 ## Tidal Info

-We developed a Python script that interacts with tidal and weather APIs.
-Currently, we are working on functions to calculate the level of risk for each measurement.
+We developed a Python script that interacts with tidal and weather APIs, and calculated the level of risk.

 ### Risks

 -   **Wind**: The strength of the wind determines the risk.
 -   **Temperature**: Colder temperatures increase the risk.
 -   **Tide**: The difference between the tides determines the level of risk.

+## Future Work
+- Decrease the zone of clarity
+- Insert another method that would update the value

 ## Swimmer Detection